 - If you’re willing to stick around for up to three years, Vodafone also throws in lots of data for a comparatively low price.

 - Virgin does offer data-free music streaming as standard, however.

 These are just some of the examples that Vodafone offers when you side with them, but Virgin does tend to dominate the cheaper end of the spectrum.
 Are these perks from Vodafone enough to sway you over?
 Only you can decide that.
 Here’s an example of how Vodafone and Virgin do battle in the ‘phone on a plan’ segment:

 Virgin vs Vodafone: Where to find the best deal?

 The two companies starting with V whose colour is red are markedly similar in what they offer to the masses.
-It’s obvious they are competing directly with each other and it’s a shame there is no robust competition to see who can offer better value.
-Often their plans are identical, with unlimited calls and texts and set amounts of data, so it may be a little disappointing for those shopping around to see that there isn’t as much robust competition.
+Often their plans are near identical, with unlimited calls and texts and set amounts of data, so it may be a little disappointing for those shopping around to see that there isn’t as much robust competition.

 All in all, both providers are pretty even in terms of value across the board, but Vodafone may have the slight edge in the bundled plan market, with Virgin shining in other areas.
 It all depends on what you’re after, and it never hurts to compare more providers in your hunt for the best value.